 We absolutely love the design of the ALPHA CAMP Cabin Tent – it looks like a little cottage from afar – but there are heaps of other reasons why we like it too.

 This cabin tent is the biggest one we’ve looked at so far.
-It’s designed to be a 12 person tent, however we’d recommend squeezing in no more than 10 to leave yourselves some room.
-The center height is just under 7 ft, so you won’t spend your trip with achey shoulders from hunching over.
+It’s designed to be a 12 person tent, however, we’d recommend squeezing in no more than 10 to leave yourselves some room.
+The center height is just under 7 ft, so you won’t spend your trip with achy shoulders from hunching over.
 The main sleeping section is 12 by 12 ft, which you can leave open-plan or split into two using the optional room dividers.
 The porch area is nice and spacious too, measuring 7 x 12 ft, creating a chill-out room for when it’s raining or somewhere to pop a camping table.

-The mesh paneling on the sides of the screen room and on the ceiling, plus the five mesh windows, mean that you’ll stay nice and cool even on the hottest of summer nights.
+The mesh paneling on the sides of the screen room and on the ceiling, plus the five mesh windows, means that you’ll stay nice and cool even on the hottest of summer nights.
 This excellent ventilation does, however, mean that you might get a bit cold in very chilly weather.
 Another feature that we love is the reflective guy ropes, so you don’t have to worry about any slips in the night.

 A removable rain fly and sealed floor seams will protect you from rain, but the overall waterproof rating is just 1000mm, so you might want to add an extra lick of your own waterproofing before you head out on a trip.